 My Top 25 Game Boy / GameBoy Color Games That Are Still Fun PLAYING NOW + 25 MORE GEMS + “HIGH 54” YOUTUBE PLAYLIST

-So, since I also did a lot of searching for “best Game Boy / Game Boy Color games” or “most underrated Game Boy / Game Boy Color games” or “best Game Boy / Game Boy Color games that are still worth playing today” after I was done googling the same kind of “how to hack a sega mini” queries that have been directing people to my blog on a regular basis, I figured I should put together some console specific content for the Google search algorithms.
-Because SEO, innit?
+So, since I also did a lot of searching for “best Game Boy / Game Boy Color games” or “most underrated Game Boy / Game Boy Color games” or “best Game Boy / Game Boy Color games that are still worth playing today” or etc back when I was also googling the same “how to hack a sega mini” queries that had started directing people to my blahg on the regular… I figured I should put together some console specific lists myself — because SEO, innit?

 .